The story of Gromberry so far…

 Gromberry has his own army of followers on Twitter and Facebook where he regularly posts updates and pictures of what he’s been up to and what he’ll be doing next!
 Gromberry can be followed on Twitter @Gromberry and he has his own Facebook page, search for Gromberry.

 Gromberry is available to make people happy by visiting schools and businesses collecting money for the Grand Appeal.
-Please contact [email protected] to discuss this further.
+Please contact our office to discuss this further.